Creating To Do Lists In WordPress

 Assign To-Do Item Capability

-This enables the chosen capability to assign items to individual users.
+Here you can allow the chosen capability to delegate to-do items to individual users.

 View All Assigned Tasks Capability